What is Waterpipe Smoking?

 An alarming increase in waterpipe use over the past decade in North America has promoted groups like the American Lung Association to issue an alert calling waterpipe tobacco use an emerging deadly trend.

-In Canada in 2013, the Canadian Tobacco, Alcohol, and Drugs Survey (CTADS) found ever use of a waterpipe included:
+In Canada in 2015, the Canadian Tobacco, Alcohol, and Drugs Survey (CTADS) found past 30 day use of waterpipe included:

-In Ontario, data on the prevalence of smoking and of hookah establishments is limited but it has been identified as an emerging issue that needs to be addressed.
+In Ontario, data on the prevalence of smoking and of hookah establishments is limited but it has been identified as an emerging issue.

 - MYTH: Since the smoke passes through water before being inhaled, it is healthier and less dangerous than cigarette smoking.